pavitranew/session-7-rest-ang/README.md

 Clicking on an X will remove a pirate but you need to refresh to see the result.
 It has no effect on the view ($scope).

-Pass $index to the function:
+Pass the `$index` of the selected priate to the function:

 ```html
 <ul>